Cookies on the Healthspan site

 Yoga is an ancient Indian practice involving exercises, breathing techniques and meditation.
 Almost everybody can benefit from it, but it can have a particularly impressive impact on those with arthritic pain.
 Put simply, RA causes pain, swelling and stiffness in the joints and has the ability to make you anxious, stressed and depressed.
 There is currently no cure for it, though it can be successfully managed - and yoga can help with this.
 On the physical side, the exercises can help to increase joint strength, flexibility and balance; and psychologically, the breathing, meditation and mindfulness can help reduce stress, anxiety and depression.
 It can even help to encourage better sleep and possibly lead to an improved tolerance of pain.2

-Rheumatoid arthritis is an autoimmune condition characterised by joint stiffness, pain and inflammation which can also cause fatigue and depression.3 It's one of the two most common forms of arthritis, with the other being osteoarthritis (OA), a condition where the cartilage between the bones gradually erodes away leading to symptoms including joint tenderness and stiffness, restricted movement and possibly a painful grating sensation felt in the joints.4 Typically those living with arthritic pain will be on pain-relieving medication, but symptoms can be eased further by making beneficial lifestyle changes including eating a joint-healthy diet with plenty of anti-inflammatory foods, keeping your weight down, protecting your joints, taking long soothing baths with added magnesium, getting plenty of sleep and doing regular joint-friendly exercise like yoga.5
+Rheumatoid arthritis is an autoimmune condition characterised by joint stiffness, pain and inflammation which can also cause fatigue and depression.3 It's one of the two most common forms of arthritis, with the other being osteoarthritis (OA), a condition where the cartilage between the bones gradually erodes away leading to symptoms including joint tenderness and stiffness, restricted movement and possibly a painful grating sensation felt in the joints.4 Typically those living with arthritic pain will be on pain-relieving medication, but symptoms can be eased further by making beneficial lifestyle changes including eating a joint-healthy diet with plenty of anti-inflammatory foods, keeping your weight down, protecting your joints, getting plenty of sleep and doing regular joint-friendly exercise like yoga.5

 A 2009 study on 26 RA patients who completed an eight-week yoga programme showed a correlation between yoga and reduced symptoms.6 A different study assessed the impact on young women with RA who took twice-weekly Iyengar yoga classes over six weeks.
 It found yoga helped improve their pain, mood, acceptance of pain and reduced their anxiety and depression.7 Another study on 16 postmenopausal women with RA who took three 75-minute yoga sessions weekly over a 10-week period showed significant improvements in balance and perceived pain and depression.8